microsoft/DiscoFaceGAN/README.md

 - Only Linux is supported.
 - Python 3.6.
 We recommend Anaconda3 with numpy 1.14.3 or newer.
-- Tensorflow 1.12 with GPU support (only supported version currently).
+- Tensorflow 1.12 with GPU support.
 - CUDA toolkit 9.0 or newer, cuDNN 7.3.1 or newer.
 - One or more high-end NVIDIA GPUs.
 We recommend using at least 4 Tesla P100 GPUs for training.
 - [Basel Face Model 2009 (BFM09)](https://faces.dmi.unibas.ch/bfm/main.php?nav=1-0&id=basel_face_model).
 - [Expression Basis](https://github.com/Juyong/3DFace).
 The original BFM09 model does not handle expression variations so extra expression basis are needed.
+- [tf_mesh_renderer](https://github.com/google/tf_mesh_renderer).
+We use the tool to generate synthetic face images.
 - [Facenet](https://github.com/davidsandberg/facenet).
 We use the open source face recognition network to extract identity features.
 - [3D face reconstruction network](https://github.com/microsoft/Deep3DFaceReconstruction).
 We use the network to extract identity, expression, lighting, and pose coefficients.